 Stand-alone Fire District

 Fall City Fire District will soon be debt free.
 In 2020, final payment will be made on outstanding equipment purchases and in 2021, the building GO Bond will be paid off.
-Currently the District has $921,120 in cash/operating reserve and $225,000 in apparatus reserve ear marketed for planned replacement of the aid car.
-Future long term budget projections for a continued stand-along fire district will be provided soon.
+Currently the District has $1,636,847 in cash/operating reserve and $225,000 in apparatus reserve ear marketed for planned replacement of the aid car.

-To increase the percentage of the 3 Career Firefighter response to calls, the Commissioners of Fall City Fire District instructed district staff to proceed with the process of hiring one additional Career Firefighter.
-Three Fall City Volunteer Firefighters plan to apply for the position.
+To increase the percentage of the 3 Career Firefighter response to calls, the Commissioners of Fall City Fire District are in the process of hiring one additional Career Firefighter.
+Three Fall City Volunteer Firefighters have applied for the position.

 Merger with Fire District 10 Updated December 14, 2018